 The grips are thicker on the new A7 Bar Grip shirt.
 They’re more 3D.
 This means that it will last even longer than its predecessor.

-Still, stronger grips is a plus, especially as my squat and bench grows.
+Still, stronger grips are a plus, especially as my squat and bench grow.
 Not to mention, the greater strength of the grips only contributes to their durability and increases the lifespan of the shirt.